 Understanding how you characteristically interact with people, and appreciating your similarities and differences with others, can make the difference between feeling in flow or swimming against the current whether at work, with family, in personal relationships, or any type of interpersonal communication.

 What is it about, and how can it help?

 Personality type and temperament models based on the work of Carl Jung are among the most widely used non-clinical frameworks for exploring the core elements of how people interact with the world around them: how we perceive information, how we make choices, whether we orient more toward structure or openness, and whether we are more at home in our outward or inner domain (introversion/extraversion).

 Used properly, assessments like the Myers-Briggs Type Indicator™ (MBTI) and Personality Dimensions™ do not categorize or pigeon-hole, but instead help people understand degrees of preference and insightful nuances about both themselves and others.

 Personality Insight is helpful for anyone who would like to move along life’s path more effectively and more smoothly by better understanding their unique combination of traits, and how they correspond and contrast with those of other people—in communications, in relationships, in values, at home and at work, in family and community.

 What does it look like?

-You will complete the MBTI and/or Personality Dimensions assessment (official authorized version) followed by some exercises and activities all with the end goal of better understanding the core elements of personality temperament and making your own self-assessment in advance of reviewing your results profile.
+You will complete an official authorized version of the MBTI and/or Personality Dimensions assessments followed by some exercises and activities all with the end goal of better understanding the core elements of personality temperament and making your own self-assessment in advance of reviewing your results profile.